-Hunter Valley Operations (HVO), located 24 kilometres north-west of Singleton in the Hunter Valley region of New South Wales (NSW), supplied international markets with more than 13 million tonnes of thermal and semi-soft coking coal in 2015.
+Hunter Valley Operations (HVO), located 24 kilometres north-west of Singleton in the Hunter Valley region of New South Wales (NSW), produces high quality thermal coal as well as semi-soft coking coal.

 Mining and production

 Hunter Valley Operations (HVO) is a multi-pit open cut mine, using a dragline truck and shovel method.
-The operation's 954 employees (as at 31 December 2015) work in shifts to keep the mine operational 24 hours a day, seven days a week.
+The operation's employees work in shifts to keep the mine operational 24 hours a day, seven days a week.

 Production commenced at HVO in 1949 at the current West Pit, which was then part of the Howick mine.
 The Hunter Valley No. 1 mine began production in 1979.
 In 2000 Coal & Allied merged the Howick and Hunter Valley mines to create HVO.
 The Lemington mine, which began production in 1971, was acquired and merged into HVO in 2001.